What Are Carbon Fiber Stitches?

 Carbon fiber reinforcement can also be used for:

-- Bowing wall stabilization: Full carbon fiber straps or grids resist lateral soil pressure
+- Bowing wall stabilization: Full carbon fiber straps resist lateral soil pressure and provide permanent wall stabilization without excavation

 - Beam wrapping: Strengthening wooden beams and lally columns